-Project series documents Cornelia Hahn Oberlander's landscape project for the Skeena Terrace Low Rent Housing Project, a housing development located in the eastern edge of Vancouver.
+This project series documents Cornelia Hahn Oberlander's landscape project for the Skeena Terrace Low Rent Housing Project, a housing development located on the eastern edge of Vancouver.
 Oberlander worked on this project between 1961 and 1965.
 The architectural firm in charge of the project was Underwood, McKinley, Cameron, Wilson & Smith Architects.
-The project was comprised of one eight-storey apartment tower and 27 three-storey maisonettes.
+The project was comprised of an eight-storey apartment tower and twenty-seven three-storey maisonettes.
 Oberlander was in charge of the landscape design for the twelve-acre site.
-The project initially included the construction of a roadway cutting the site in two, but was never built due to protest from the community.
-Oberlander's landscape planning included design for outdoor terrace and garden areas for the maisonnettes, a community garden and numerous recreational and social spaces.
-She also designed play scultpures for small children for the project.
+The project initially included the construction of a roadway cutting the site in two, but was never built due to protests from the community.
+Oberlander's landscape plan included a design for an outdoor terrace and garden areas for the maisonnettes, a community garden and numerous recreational and social spaces.
+She also designed play scultpures for small children.

-The project series contains design development drawings, including landscape plans and planting plans, and working drawings, including a site plan and planting plans, a specifications addendum, an invitation to the official inauguration of the project and photographs, mainly construction site photographs.
+The project series contains design development drawings, including landscape plans and planting plans, working drawings, including a site plan and planting plans, a specifications addendum, an invitation to the official inauguration of the project, and photographs, which are mostly of the construction site.